-McGlynn, who also has supported her alma mater for many years, committed $50,000 to Kapoor Hall.
+McGlynn, who also has supported her alma mater for many years, committed $50,000 to the Pharmacy Building.
 Her naming gift will fund the Hempling McGlynn Family Patient Assessment and Counseling Room in the new facility as a tribute to her late father and to the three generations of Hemplings who have trained at the school.
 Margie’s niece, Katie Hempling, is a second-year student in the joint PharmD/MBA program.

 “The new building will be a great benefit to the school and the students,” McGlynn said.
 “I chose to support a patient assessment room because my father was very focused on educating his customers, helping them understand their medications.
 I am giving to honor what my father was very passionate about.
 I also wanted to support further the school’s efforts to teach students how to counsel their future patients.”

 Additionally, McGlynn established and continues to give to the Edward J. Hempling Community Pharmacy Education Fund, which supports student participation in health fairs, where they conduct screenings and provide education on medications.

 “I’ve been a UB supporter because I am a strong believer in the pharmacy school and the education it provides.
 I want to give back and enable others to have the same opportunities that I had,” she said.